roshaans2/PhoneAPP/README.md

 # PhoneAPP

+Tech Stack

+->JSP

+->JAVA

+->MySQL

+->JDBC

 An application which will store contact information about the people which we use it in a mobile phone.
-This application have the features of the mobile app such as Create, Edit, Delete, Copy , Search ,Move , Move All , Copy All and Delete All functions , Also use different memory like SIM, Phone and Cloud
+This application have the features of the mobile app such as Create, Edit, Delete, Copy , Search ,Move , Move All , Copy All and Delete All functions.

+Memory

+•	SIM

+•	Phone

+•	Mail

 Functions